jschirrmacher/netvis/README.md

 ## Change log

+### V2.8
+- New functions to add nodes and to add and remove links

 ### V2.7
 - Nodes can have an optional 'className' attribute which is used to css class them